11 Best STEM Internships for High School Students

 Ladder Internship is a selective program for high school students to work with start-ups.

+Ladder Startups work in fields including technology, machine learning and AI, finance, environmental science and sustainability, business and marketing, healthcare and medicine, media and journalism, and more.
+You can explore all the options here on their application form.
 As part of their internship, each student will work on a real-world project and present their work at the end of their internship.
 In addition to working closely with their manager from the startup, each intern will also work with a Ladder Coach throughout their internship - the Ladder Coach serves as a second mentor and a sounding board, guiding students through the internship and helping them navigate the startup environment.
 The virtual internship is usually 8 weeks long.

 Location: Remote!
 You can work from anywhere in the world.

-Eligibility: Students who can work for 10-20 hours/week, for 8-12 weeks.
+Eligibility: Students who can work for 10-20 hours/week for 8-12 weeks.
 Open to high school students, undergraduates, and gap year students!

 Acceptance rate - <10%, with about 20 students being selected for each cohort.

-The goal of HiSTEP is to expand the pipeline of students interested in biomedical and healthcare careers by expanding opportunities for high school students.
+HiSTEP aims to expand the pipeline of students interested in biomedical and healthcare careers by expanding opportunities for high school students.
 The program is open to current high school sophomores, juniors, and seniors.
-HiSTEP students will explore the breadth of the scientific enterprise, the importance of biomedical research, and many STEM-M careers.
-Sessions and activities at the HiSTEP program have included the following -
+HiSTEP students explore the breadth of the scientific enterprise, the importance of biomedical research, and STEM-M careers.
+Sessions and activities at HiSTEP include science experiments, current topics in the health sciences, case studies, group projects, and college and career advising.
+You will receive resources to understand the college application process, find scholarships and mentors, and transition successfully to college.

-Cost: Fully-funded, stipend provided
+Cost: Fully funded, stipend provided

 Location: National Institutes of Health campus in Bethesda, MD

-Application deadline: February 01 (tentative)
+Application deadline: February 1

-Program dates: June 12 to August 4 (tentative)
+Program dates: June 12 to August 4

 Eligibility: High school seniors are eligible to apply